 Susan L. Kelley, M.D.
 Dr. Kelley served as a member of Cerulean's board of directors beginning in October 2014 and joined the Board following the closing of the Cerulean/Private Daré stock purchase transaction.
 Dr. Kelley has been developing drugs in oncology and immunology for over 30 years.
-Dr. Kelley also serves as a member of the board of directors of ArQule, Inc., an oncology-focused biotechnology company, and Vascular Biogenics Ltd., an oncology-focused biotechnology company.
-From 2013 to 2015, Dr. Kelley served on the board of directors of Alchemia Pty Ltd, a publicly traded biopharmaceutical company.
+Dr. Kelley also serves as a member of the board of directors of Deciphera Pharmaceuticals, Inc., and Vascular Biogenics Ltd., both of which are oncology-focused biotechnology companies.
+From 2011 to 2020, Dr. Kelley served on the board of ArOule, Inc. From 2013 to 2015.
+Dr. Kelley served on the board of directors of Alchemia Ptv Ltd, a publicly traded biopharmaceutical company.
 She served on the board of directors of Immune Design Corp. from 2016 until its acquisition by Merck & Co. in April 2019.
 From 2008 to 2011, Dr. Kelley served as Chief Medical Officer of the Multiple Myeloma Research Consortium and its sister organization, the Multiple Myeloma Research Foundation.
 Previously, Dr. Kelley held positions at Bayer Healthcare Pharmaceuticals and Bayer-Schering Pharma, including Vice President, Global Clinical Development and Therapeutic Area Head-Oncology, where she led the Bayer team responsible for the development and worldwide regulatory approval of Nexavar® (sorafenib).
 Prior to joining Bayer, Dr. Kelley worked at Bristol-Myers Squibb in Oncology and Immunology drug development ultimately serving as Executive Director, Oncology Clinical Research, at the Bristol-Myers Squibb Pharmaceutical Research Institute.
 Dr. Kelley was a Fellow in Medical Oncology and Clinical Fellow in Medicine at Dana-Farber Cancer Institute, Harvard Medical School, and a Fellow in Medical Oncology and Pharmacology at Yale University School of Medicine, where she also served as a Clinical Assistant Professor of Medicine.
 Dr. Kelley received her M.D. from Duke University School of Medicine.
-Our Board believes that Dr. Kelley is qualified to serve on our Board due to her experience in life sciences and clinical development and her experience as a director of life sciences companies.
+Our Board believes that Dr. Kelley is gualified to serve on our Board due to her experience in life sciences and clinical development and her experience as a director of life sciences companies.